maiabozaid/Data_Structure_project/README.md

 # Data_Structure_project

 ### This project is written in the C++ language.
+This project is a GUI (Graphical User Interface) based program to parse and visualize XML files.
+The XML files represent users in a social network.

+Important Notes:
 "pythonScript1.py" file must be at the same directory of the .exe file to be able to visualize the graph.

 Check XML Consistency: don't press this button unless the output part contains XML text.